damiancipolat/React-for-shitty-webs/README.md

 - https://www.elegantthemes.com/blog/wordpress/headless-wordpress

 ## CODE:
-Basically this is part or the solution.
+Basically this is part of the solution.

 **1) HTML**
 ```html